-It is a regulation gazetted and published on 10 Jul 2015, mandatory for projects which contract value are $10 million dollars or more.
+Design for Safety is a regulation gazetted and published on 10 Jul 2015, mandatory for projects which contract value is $10 million dollars or more.
 Developers are to incorporate safety in their planning phase and to mitigate the possible risks of their construction.

 How do you do it?

 This regulation places duties on developers and professionals to identify and address any foreseeable risks through the entire construction project.
 In the rare occasion where risks cannot be mitigated by design interventions, all involved in the project will have to be made aware of the risks.

 With every design change or once the project is at a different phase, a process review has to be made to uncover any arising risks.
 Developers are to devote time and resources to ensure risks are addressed.

 As a guideline, developers are to create a register where it contains two information :

 (i) safety and health issues identified during the design reviews and actions taken; and